 Pro Tip: Check out this strategy in action in the Push Notifications Academy Course for an even more effective setup.

 Don’t sell anything even remotely related to a party or sports but are located in the team’s hometowns?
 You’re in luck.
 Geo-targeting helps retailers take advantage of localized promotions for a winning sale.

 When you think of February, you probably think of Valentine’s first, but the day before is for the girls!
-February 13th is Galentine’s day which got its origin from the popular sitcom Parks & Recreation as a gal-pal alternative to V-day.
+February 13th is Galentine’s Day which originated on the popular sitcom Parks & Recreation as a gal-pal alternative to V-day.
 It’s perfect for brands to use when appealing to those wanting to celebrate their friendships as much as a relationship.

-In 2023, consumers reached a near record for spending on the holiday of love with $25.9 billion dollars.
+In 2023, consumers reached a near record for spending on the holiday of love with $25.9 billion and will likely exceed that this year.
 Since this is a holiday for getting your loved one something they’ll enjoy, there isn’t necessarily one size fits all for retailers here.
-The industries where spending is most concentrated are, of course:
+The industries where spending is most concentrated are, of course

 - Experiences (Dining, Travel, Concerts, etc.)